AlgyJr/ios_guides/Creating-a-Custom-Camera-View.md

 ```

 ### Step 6: Setup Session
 The session will coordinate the input and output data from the devices camera.
+Still in `viewDidAppear`
 - Create a new session
 - Configure the session for high resolution still photo capture.
 We'll use a convenient preset to that.